Amortized Costs (Financial Assets) - Explained

 - A business model of companies that own assets to collect their contractual cash flows instead of selling.

-Example of Amortized Costs
+Application of Amortized Costs to Bonds

 - Depreciation, Depletion, and Amortization